Zuhu162/Gradify/README.md

-# Assignment Grader
+# Gradify

 ## Overview

-**Assignment Grader** is a web-based system that allows **teachers** to create assignments, track student submissions, and grade assignments efficiently. **Students** can submit their work via Google Drive or PDF links and view their grades once assigned.
+**Gradify** - is a web-based platform that simplifies assignment management and grading for teachers and students.
+Teachers can create assignments, track submissions, and grade efficiently, while students can submit their work via Google Drive or PDFs and view their grades seamlessly. 🚀

 ---